cmu-delphi/delphi-epidata/docs/api/covidcast-signals/youtube-survey.md

 This survey was a pared-down version of the
 [COVID-19 Trends and Impact Survey (CTIS)](../../symptom-survey/),
 collecting data only about COVID-19 symptoms.
 CTIS is much longer-running and more detailed, also collecting belief and behavior data.
+CTIS also reports demographic-corrected versions of some metrics.
 See our [surveys page](https://delphi.cmu.edu/covid19/ctis/) for more detail about how CTIS works.